Fourier analysis with the Ti-84 plus (CE)

 Fourier series are defined by the following formulas.
 According to the Fourier theory, every periodic function can be written as the sum of sine and cosine functions with multiple frequency which are relative to the basic frequency of the periodic signal.
 The following formulas are the basis of Ti-Basic programs FOURIER.8xp and FOURIERL.8xp.

-Defintions and formulas of The Fourier Analysis
+Definitions and formulas of The Fourier Series

-The first example is the output signal of a triac voltage regulator.
 The signal has been built by the program FUNCGEN.
 (Go to the page FUNGEN (signal builder) to read the manual of this program.

 From the signal above, the basic frequency equals 50 Hz, with a peak of 230√2=325.27V and a firing pulse on the gate of the triac at 90 and 270 degrees angles.
 Below, in the spectrum, calculated by the program Fourier.8xp, the first harmonic equals 192.7 V, a third harmonic of 103.53 V (150 Hz) and a fifth harmonic of 34.52 V (250 Hz).
 These values agree with the analytical results.